 1. A layer of embers will form rapidly if the stove is lit with 2 - 4 fire lighters or 7 - 10 rolled up sheets of newspaper, underneath roughly 1-2 kg of dry kindling.

-2. Fully open the secondary air supply that is controlled by lever beneath the ash lip.
+2. Fully open the secondary air supplies that is controlled with the handle beneath the ash lip.